Chime Review: Checking And Savings

 Leniency for Individuals with Previous Checking Account Problems

 One benefit of Chime is that both of its accounts are open to almost anyone.
 Most banks use tools like ChexSystems to scrutinize people’s financial history.
 If, for instance, you’ve previously shut an account with a negative balance, some financial institutions won’t allow you to open a new account for up to 5 years.

 If you want to open an account but have a poor banking history, Chime is forgiving.
 They won’t hold your ChexSystems report against you.
 This makes Chime a great option if banks have turned you down.

 No Hidden Fees

 When signing up for a typical checking account, you’ll be required to pay certain fees.
 On average, Americans pay $290 annually in banking fees.
-This may be a result of you not making enough debits as stipulated by the account or because your average daily balance falls below the minimum.
+This may result from you not making enough debits as stipulated by the account or because your average daily balance falls below the minimum.

-With all these fees, it becomes even more challenging to break out from the paycheck to paycheck lifestyle that traps many people.
+With all these fees, it becomes even more challenging to break out of the paycheck-to-paycheck lifestyle that traps many people.

 This is one pain-point Chime wishes to solve.
 No minimum balance requirements.
 No monthly maintenance/service fees.
 No foreign transaction fees.
 No overdraft fees.
 This leaves you free to focus on your money.

 Payday is always a good day, but it’s even better with Chime.
 Who wouldn’t want to get paid early?

 Emergencies happen all the time.
 Thankfully, you don’t have to wait for your money in such situations.
 Chime has you covered with its early payment plan.
 This new feature allows you to get your hands on your paycheck up to 2 days early when using direct deposit with your Spending Account.